 In fact, there are two forts side by side.
 They inherit a style from those along the French border that were designed by Vauban (whose prowess for building fortresses was exceeded only by his determination to break into them).

-As you walk into Valença along the Avenida de Miguel Dantas, you will... (continued in Camino App and Book)
+As you walk into Valença along the Avenida de Miguel Dantas, you will approach a large roundabout with a fountain in the middle.
+From here you have several options:

 Change the time on your watch/phone/sundial/wind-up alarm clock.
 Spain is one hour ahead, so assuming you wake up at the same hour as the day before you will find things to be darker than usual.